browserengineering/book/book/accessibility.md

 ==========================

-Thanks to our work in this chapter, our rendering pipeline now basically have two different outputs: a display list for visual interaction, and an accessibility tree for screen-reader interaction.
+Thanks to our work in this chapter, our rendering pipeline now basically has two different outputs: a display list for visual interaction, and an accessibility tree for screen-reader interaction.
 Many users will use just one or the other.
 However, it can also be valuable to use both together.
 For example, a user might have limited